The National Museum of Australia is devoted to telling stories about Australia and Australians. Even the building has its own story to tell.

 To help us protect our displays and exhibitions from damage, we ask visitors to observe the following conditions of entry to the National Museum:

 - Items where any one side is larger than 30cm such as bags, backpacks, umbrellas, baby backpack carriers, tripods and monopods are not permitted in the exhibition areas.
-Free storage is available in the Hall cloakroom.
+Free storage is available in the Main Hall cloakroom.

 - Food and drink are not permitted in exhibition areas.